 IF CONTACT #2 THEN

-Take notes during your conversation.
+Tak e notes dur ing your conversation.

-1. rson know you are responding eturn or check-in by the s designated on the Float Plan.
+Let the person know you are respo to a late return or check-in by the individuals designated on the Float

-Answers phone Determine if the person you are talkin to, or anyone else at that location, has recently had contact with anyone on the vessel, and when and where that control occurred.
+Answers phone 2.
+Determine if the person you are talking to, or anyone else at that location, has recently had contact with anyone on the vessel, and when and where that contact occurred.

 3. Are you still concerned about the safety or welfare of any persons on board the vessel?

 IF THEN

 Yes Continue with Step 6.

 No STOP .
-No further action required.
+No further action is required.

-Does not answer phone Continue with Step 6.
+Does not answer phone Continue with Step 6 .